1

 The article complained that the Poem broke Canon Law.
 "Though they treat exclusively of religious issues, these volumes do not have an "imprimatur," which is required by Canon 1385, sect.
 1, n.
 2."

-Comment: It carries a Papal Imprimatur at the highest level, as witnessed by the testimony of three Priests.
-Again, Several other Bishops have given their Imprimaturs, such as Archbishop Soosa Pakiam of Trivandrum (for the Malayalam translation prepared in India.
+In addition to the Supreme Papal Imprimatur, an Archbishop as well as Several Bishops have given their Imprimaturs, such as Archbishop Soosa Pakiam of Trivandrum (for the Malayalam translation prepared in India.
 Note: If the Vatican thought that the Archbishop of India made an error in judgment, it would have him remove his Imprimatur.
-Nonetheless, the Vatican has let his the Imprimatur stand), and Bishop Roman Danylak (Titular Bishop of Nyssa Rome, Italy), etc.
+Nonetheless, the Vatican has let his Imprimatur stand).
+Furthermore an Imprimatur was given by Bishop Roman Danylak (Titular Bishop of Nyssa Rome, Italy).
+A Nihil Obstat from Msgr.
+Luigi Lovazzano, Vicar-General, Albano, Italy, and Imprimaturs from Bishop Bonicilli, from the same diocese.
+Evidence that Father Mitch may not have performed adequate fundamental research before making such proclamations.

 Second, the long speeches of Jesus and Mary starkly contrast with the evangelists, who portray Jesus as "humble, reserved;